Chinese-Laundry/CLI-Starter/docs/README.md

 // src/controllers/customers
 module.exports = {
     run() {
         // The code up here is totally doing things.
-A lot unknown things ...
+A lot of unknown things ...
         // ... doing things that'll return the following array, for example return [
             'jason',